-- Important: The new Log-In Experience Beta feature must be enabled for your organization.
+- Important: The new Log-In Experience feature only supports Service Provider Initiated (SP-Initiated SSO).

 - Azure is required.